backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Lambda.md

 > [!question]- Why use encryption helpers?
 > Although Lambda encrypts the environment variables in your function by default, the *sensitive information would still be visible to other users who have access to the Lambda console*.
 This is because Lambda uses a default KMS key to encrypt the variables, which is usually accessible by other users.
 The *best option in this scenario is to use encryption helpers to secure your environment variables*.
+>
+> Env variables must be decrypted in the application, also the lambda must have permission to use KMS *Decrypt API*.